Active School Travel Pilot Program

 What is the goal of the Pilot Program?

-The goal of the Active School Travel Pilot Program is to support more students to use active modes of travel (walk, wheel, cycle, scooter) to and from school.
-To determine how best to support schools to achieve that, the pilot will test the feasibility and applicability of existing evidence-based Active School Travel Programs in a small cohort of B.C. school communities from November 2020–December 2021.
-With guidance and support, selected schools will implement plans and activities using a range of tools, resources, and templates provided by BC Healthy Communities.
+The goal of the pilot is to support more students to walk, bike and scoot to and from school.
+The pilot will test adapted materials from existing evidence-based Active School Travel Programs in a small cohort of B.C. school communities from January to December 2022.
+With guidance and support, selected schools will implement plans and activities using a range of tools, resources and templates provided by BC Healthy Communities.

 What are the benefits Active School Travel provides?

-Schools who are selected for the AST Pilot cohort will receive:
+Schools who are selected for the cohort will receive:

 - An online Community of Learning and Practice (CoLP)